smokeyfeet/smokeyfeet-site/content/terms.md

 ## Registration and Admission Policies

-1. The organization guarantees admission to the dance camp only after complete payment of the camp fee
+1. The organization guarantees admission to the dance camp only after complete payment of the camp fee.
+If you register with a partner both leader and follower need to pay the camp fee

 2. The organization will not be held responsible for any expense incurred by the attendee, unless differently stated in the Cancellation Policies

-3. The organization reserves the right to revoke admission to the camp, with no fee reimbursement, to attendees not respecting these terms and conditions
+3. The organization reserves the right to revoke admission to the camp, with no fee reimbursement, to attendees not respecting these terms and conditions.
+This also affects the registration of your sign-up partner

 ## Rules to be respected during the camp